rliu6915/Pennstagram/README.md

 ## Instructions to Run Locally
 To run the app locally, follow these steps:
 - Open a command prompt in the "backend" folder
-- Run the command npm start
+- Run the command npm install and npm start
 - Open a command prompt in the "pennstagram" folder
-- Run the command npm start
+- Run the command npm install and npm start
 - A browser will open with the app

 ## UI Design